locationtech/geomesa/docs/user/accumulo/commandline.rst

                          optimization of compactions on the ID table, based on the configured ``time``.
 See :ref:`id_generator_config` for more information
 ======================== =============================================================

+The ``--from`` and ``--duration`` parameters can be used to reduce the number of files that need to be compacted, based on the default date attribute for the schema.
+Due to table keys, this is mainly useful for the Z3 index, and the ID index when used with ``--z3-feature-ids``.
+Other indices will typically be compacted in full, as they are not partitioned by date.

+This command is particularly useful when using :ref:`ageoff_accumulo`, to ensure that expired rows are physically deleted from disk.
+In this scenario, the ``--from`` parameter should be set to the age-off period, and the ``--duration`` parameter should be set based on how often compactions are run.
+The intent is to only compact the data that may have aged-off since the last compaction.
+Note that the time periods align with attribute-based age-off; ingest time age-off may need a time buffer, assuming some relationship between ingest time and the default date attribute.

+This command can also be used to speed up queries by removing entries that are duplicated or marked for deletion.
+This may be useful for a static data set, which will not be automatically compacted by Accumulo once the size stops growing.
+In this scenario, the ``--from`` and ``--duration`` parameters can be omitted, so that the entire data set is compacted.

 ``configure-age-off``
 ^^^^^^^^^^^^^^^^^^^^^